Emergency AC Repair

 10 min read

-Your AC fails at 11 PM on a July night in Birmingham.
-This guide covers nighttime AC emergencies, what to check before calling, and how to stay safe.
+Your AC fails at 11 PM on a July night in Birmingham AL. This guide covers nighttime AC emergencies, what to check before calling, and how to keep your family safe.

 It is 11 PM on a Tuesday in July.
 You are getting ready for bed when you realize the house feels warm.
 You check the thermostat and it reads 82 degrees, even though it is set to 74.
 The AC is running, but the air from the vents is not cold.
 Or maybe the system has stopped entirely and the house is silent except for the ceiling fans pushing warm air around.
 This scenario plays out in Birmingham homes every single night during the summer months.
 Your air conditioning system does not check the clock before it fails, and some of the most common component failures happen during the evening hours when the system has been running at maximum capacity all day.